esther615kim/react-chartJS-my-crypto/README.md

 ### Lessons learned and what I've praticed

 - `RKT Query`
- It was tricky since `headers` information should be included in the API request call as a second argument.
+ I have used a simple version of RTK Query custom hook in the `Butler` project.
+This time, it was a bit tricky since `headers` should be included in the API request call as a second argument.
 I seperated `headers` and `baseUrl` from the newsApi function to make it more readable and easier to amend in the future.
-I'd like to try using RTK Query a few more times to use it better.
+I'd like to pratice adding customised middleware next time.

 - `Chart.js`
- I chose `Chart.js` over other options mainly because:1.`time limit`: I mainly got 2 days for the data visualisation project 2.The docs look easy to follow and it seemed easy to add a simple chart in the App.
-However, sorting and amending the data source took me some good time to be finally displayed in the chart!
+ I chose `Chart.js` over other options because I got just 2 days for the data visualisation project sprint.
+The docs look easy to follow and it seemed simple to add a chart in the App.
+However, it turned out that sorting and modifying the source data took me some `good` time.
+It was a good pratice to sort and filter the raw data and make it work in the `data obj` for the chart.

 - custom hook `useFetchData`
- throughout the project phase, I repeatedly used a code block  for calling APIs using `Axios` and searched for a better practice to avoid "DRY".
+ Throughout the project phase, at some point, I noticed that I was repeatedly using almost the same code block for calling APIs.
+I searched for a better practice to avoid "DRY".
 I found that making a custom hook to fetch APIs could be a good solution and created `useFetchData.js`.

 ### Ideas for Improvement